Kalafina/papercrop/trunk/config_for_stareread_STK101/readme.txt

 Installation:
 You have to have STKMaker6.0 and AutoIt3 installed.
 (Both freeware) Find "desktop_folder=c:..." in config.lua and correct it (according to your windows version and username).
-This really have to the desktop folder of your MS operating system.
+This really have to be the desktop folder of your MS operating system.
 Also, find "screenWidth" and "screenHeight" in stkmaker.au3 and correct it (according to your monitor's resolution).

 Usage 1 (using PaperCrop):